brandokoch/neural-style-transfer-paper/README.md

 ## Usage
-Along with style transfer the code is flexible enough to also perform style and content reconstruction from a white noise image by setting either the content weight or the style weight to 0
+Along with style transfer the code is flexible enough to also perform style and content reconstruction from a white noise image by setting either the content weight or the style weight to zero.

 Style Transfer: